gbaeke/PocketFlow/README.md

 # PocketFlow - Technology Document Generator

-A PocketFlow application that generates comprehensive technology documentation with parallel web research using an encapsulated workflow class.
+A PocketFlow application that generates comprehensive technology documentation using an A2A (Agent-to-Agent) framework with encapsulated workflow class.

 ## Features

+- **A2A Agent Framework**: Built on Agent-to-Agent communication protocol
 - **Encapsulated Workflow**: Clean class-based interface with the `TechnologyDocumentGenerator` class
-- **Input**: List of technologies (e.g., FastAPI, Vue.js, Redis)
+- **Input**: Natural language requests or comma-separated technologies (e.g., "FastAPI, Vue.js, Redis")
-- **Parallel Execution**: Outline generation and research happen simultaneously for improved performance
+- **Serial Processing**: Structured workflow with validation → preparation → outline → research → writing
 - **Outline Generation**: Creates structured document outline with LLM
 - **Web Research**: Async web research for each technology using DuckDuckGo
 - **Document Writing**: Comprehensive document generation based on outline and research